 - Statistics: Basic statistical concepts, Summarizing of data, Frequency distribution, Measures of Central Tendency, Relative dispersion, Elementary Probability, Relative Frequency Approach, sampling, Axiomatic Approach, Analysis of frequency distribution, Correlation, Regression, Sampling Methods, Time Series Analysis.

 - Finance: Financial system in India; Regulation of Banks & Financial Institutions, Banking and financial Institutions in India; financial system- features, characteristics and issues; Microfinance, its significance and importance; Union Budget; Project finance- Assessment and Sources for block capital, working capital, Infrastructure financing- Risk Management in Banking Sector, Sources of capital, instruments and methods, salient features; Development finance- scope and needs of development finance; Concept of project cycle management Private and Social Cost Benefit significance of development finance, , Financial Inclusion – Use of Technology, Public Private Partnership,

 - Management: Management: its nature and scope; The Management Processes; Planning, Organisation, Staffing, Directing, and Controlling; The Role of a Manager in an Organisation. a) Leadership b) Human Resource Development c) Communication: Steps in the Communication Process; Communication Channels; Oral versus Written Communication; Verbal versus non-verbal Communication; Role of Information Technology ETC.

-Now you have got all the information regarding NABARD Syllabus for the Recruitment in 2017.
+Now you have got all the information regarding NABARD Exam Pattern 2017 and Syllabus for the Recruitment in 2017.
 Study according to the syllabus described above to prepare for the exam that will be conducted by the Bank and read the books from now.
 Don’t be late.